-Ragna grimaced and peeked behind the debris, catching a glimpse at the new attacker: Vice-captain Skyfrost.
-Three icicles floated above his palm.
-So, he was a traitor all along.
+Ragna grimaced and peeked behind the debris, catching a glimpse of the new attacker.
+Vice-captain Skyfrost stepped inside the chamber.
+Above his palm floated three icicles.

 “Hand over the princess.”
-The icicles floating around Skyfrost pointed towards them.
+Skyfrost pointed the icicles at them.
 “This is my final warning.
-Comply and perhaps, just perhaps I will give a quick end to your pathetic lives.”
+Comply, and perhaps, just perhaps, I will give a quick end to your pathetic lives.”

 “Over my dead body.”
 Ignoring Sven’s attempts to hold her back, Ragna rushed towards Skyfrost.
 She swung her saber.
-Skyfrost dodged and Ragna destroyed the icicles.
-Vice-captain or not.
-She had to protect Aura.
-Victory may be out of her reach, but with Sven, they might be strong enough to escape.
+Skyfrost dodged, and her sword destroyed the icicles.
+Vice-Captain or not, she had to protect Aura.
+Victory might be out of her reach, but with Sven by her side, they might be strong enough to escape.

 “Ahh, I love it when they say that.”
 Skyfrost smirked, revealing his teeth.
 “Lügenschmied.”

-A black liquid covered Skyfrost’s right arm and morphed it into a sickle-like form, blocking the thrusts of Ragna’s saber, as if she clashed against metal.
+A black liquid covered Skyfrost’s right arm and morphed it into a sickle-like form.
+The transmuted arm blocked the thrusts of Ragna’s saber as if she clashed against metal.

 A rune on Skyfrost’s clothes glowed.
 In the air, masses of ice materialized, molding itself through the invisible hand of a sculptor into a cube, double as wide as Ragna’s head.
-The cube crashed down.
+The cube dropped.
 Locked into combat, there was no time for Ragna to escape.
-Metallic needles shot from the wall over Ragna’s head and pierced the ice like meat.
+Metallic needles shot above Ragna’s head from the wall and pierced the ice.

-“Valhalla.”
-A glowing orb sped from his body.
-The six-pointed cross on Skyfrost’s shirt glowed and a layer of ice enveloped the orb, halting its track.
-Cracks tore through the ice.
-Like a grenade, it splintered in all directions.
+An orb sped from Sven’s body.
+The six-pointed cross on Skyfrost’s shirt glowed.
+A layer of ice enveloped the orb.
+Its movement stopped.
+Cracks tore through the ice, and like a grenade, the frozen orb splintered.

-The resistance on her saber fell and with a jump, Ragna dodged the ice splinters.
+The resistance on Ragna’s saber vanished.
+She jumped and dodged the ice splinters.

 She jumped and attacked, but the bird flew higher.
 It screamed and rushed towards Sven.
 He shot a salve of orbs from the palm of his hands.
-The falcon evaded them in a graceful dance and the orbs exploded in the air.
-Like a rocket lunged the falcon.
-But then, within the next second, it transformed in mid-flight back to the body of a grown-up human and jumped at Sven.
+The falcon evaded them in a graceful dance, and the orbs exploded in the air.
+Like a rocket lunged the falcon and transformed in mid-flight back to the body of a grown-up human.

 “Guess, you two are not complete beginners.”
 Skyfrost sneered and pointed at Sven.
 “I gotta admit, your Flyga – Valhalla, was its name, right?
-The ability to create explosions, that has potential.
-But against my Lügenschmied it is useless.
+The ability to create explosions has potential.
+But against my Lügenschmied, it is useless.
 And as I will extinguish the light in your eyes, all the potential will forever be lost.
 But that is the way of life when enemies collide.”